Donald Trump To Insist On Border Wall Funds As Budget Deadline Looms

 "To think that he would consider shutting down the government of the United States of America over this outlandish proposal of a border wall, which we can't even pay for at this point, and is opposed by Democrats and Republicans all along the border, that would be the height of irresponsibility," he said.

-Mulvaney insisted, however: "Shutdown is not desired and it's not a tool, it's not something we want to have.
+However, Mulvaney insisted that "shutdown is not desired and it's not a tool, it's not something we want to have.

 "We want our priorities funded and one of the biggest priorities during the campaign was border security, keeping Americans safe and part of that was a border wall."